Global Alliance Against Hunger and Poverty

 The Global Alliance Against Hunger and Poverty is a multilateral treaty that was drafted by the Federal Government of Brazil.
 Brazil acts as depository.
 The draft was adopted at a diplomatic conference in Rio de Janeiro on 24 July 2024 by the G20 countries and international organizations.
-The document was ratified on 18 November 2024 by 88 countries and other international organizations during the G20 leaders summit.
+The document was ratified on 18 November 2024 by 88 countries and other international organizations during the 2024 G20 leaders summit in Rio de Janeiro.
 As of October 2025, 104 countries, 53 foundations, 30 international organizations and 14 international financial institutions already become parties of the alliance.

+In 2025 the treaty was expanded to cultivate firm support in the Caribbean region.
+Adding support of the Caribbean Community (CARICOM), Caribbean Development Bank and several sovereign states in the region.

 Treaty

 The project was defined as a priority goal of the 2024 Brazilian presidency of the G20.

 Background

 In 2023, according to Food and Agriculture Organization's annual State of Food Security and Nutrition in the World (SOFI) report, released on 24 July 2024, more than 730 million people worldwide faced hunger in 2023, and more than 2.3 billion were moderately or severely food insecure.
 According to World Food Programme, if current trends continue, about 582 million people will be chronically undernourished in 2030, half of them in the African continent.